Sumner-Fredericksburg High School

 There is a strong connection between academic performance, students’ appearance and students’ conduct.
 Inappropriate student appearance may cause material and substantial disruption to the school environment or present a threat to the health and safety of students, employees and visitors on school grounds.
 Students are expected to adhere to reasonable levels of cleanliness and modesty.
 Students are expected to wear clothing that is appropriate to their age level and does not disrupt the school or educational environment.

-Students are prohibited from wearing clothing advertising or promoting items illegal for use by minors including, but not limited to, alcohol or tobacco; from wearing shoes with cleats except for outdoor athletic practices; and from wearing clothing displaying obscenity, profanity, vulgarity, racial or sexual remarks, making reference to prohibited conduct or similar displays.
+Students are prohibited from wearing clothing advertising or promoting items illegal for use by minors including, but not limited to, alcohol or tobacco or marijuana; from wearing shoes with cleats except for outdoor athletic practices; and from wearing clothing displaying obscenity, profanity, vulgarity, racial or sexual remarks, making reference to prohibited conduct or similar displays.
 Under certain circumstances or during certain classes or activities, a stricter dress code may be appropriate, and students must comply with the stricter requirement.
+Likewise for special activities (such as Homecoming) with administrative approval, a more relaxed dress code may be implemented.

-Students' shirts, pants, slacks or dresses must come high enough to cover their mid-riff.
-No visible underwear or cleavage is permitted.
-Shirts or blouses must have straps at least two inches in width over the shoulder.
-Skirts and shorts must extend to the tips of the student's fingers, fully extended.
+Students’ shirts, pants, slacks or dresses must come high enough to cover their mid-riff.
+No visible undergarments or front or rear body crack is permitted.
+Shirts or blouses must have straps over the shoulder at least one inch in width without strap doubling.
+Skirts and shorts measurement shall be no longer than seven inches from the top of the kneecap from the top to the bottom of short or skirt, while standing.
+(The distance between the top of the kneecap and bottom of skirt/short shall not exceed seven inches)

 Items that contain rivets; cleats; chains; or any other hard, sharp objects that could be dangerous to students, staff, or school property are prohibited from school and school events.